zack-shoylev/devsite/source/_posts/2013-11-21-neutron-networking-vlan-provider-networks.markdown

 ####Summary

 With a limited amount of networking hardware one can create a functional private cloud based on [Rackspace Private Cloud](http://www.rackspace.com/cloud/private/) powered by [OpenStack](http://www.openstack.org).
-While the use of VLAN provider networks allows for more flexibility over a ‘flat’ design, it still requires interaction with hardware routers and switches for every network and subnet that gets created.
-In the case where the use of the L3 agent isn’t possible or necessary, VLAN-based configurations can still provide users with a secure and scalable cloud experience.
+While the use of vlan provider networks allows for more flexibility over a ‘flat’ design, it still requires interaction with hardware routers and switches for every network and subnet that gets created.
+In the case where the use of the L3 agent isn’t possible or necessary, vlan-based configurations can still provide users with a secure and scalable cloud experience.

 _Have questions or comments?
 Feel free to contact or follow me on Twitter [@jimmdenton](https://twitter.com/jimmdenton)_